-A guarantor loan is a type of unsecured loan which requires a second person to take up the responsibility to pay off the debt in case the lender misses payments or is unable to pay back a loan fully.
-Usually, a borrower would opt for this type of loan if they have little credit history or a bad credit score and is, therefore, unable to take out any other kind of loan or credit.
+A guarantor loan is a type of unsecured loan that requires a second person to take up the responsibility to pay off the debt in case the lender misses monthly repayments or cannot fully pay back a loan.
+Usually, a borrower would opt for this type of loan if they have little credit history or a bad credit score and are unable to take out any other kind of loan or credit.

-In the case of a poor credit history, anyone would have difficulty getting approved for most types of loans.
+In the case of poor credit history, anyone would have difficulty getting approved for most types of loans.
 However, with a guarantor loan, there is less financial risk for the lender as there is someone else who can keep making the payments if the borrower is unable to.
 The typical loan amount with a guarantor loan is between £1,000 and £10,000.

 Who can be a guarantor on a loan?

 Anyone can act as a guarantor to a loan, so you may wish to ask your parents, a friend, relatives or a colleague to be your guarantor.
 However, there are eligibility criteria for one to be a guarantor.
-Namely, they would have to be at least 18 years old (or 21, depending on the lender), in full-time employment, not be your spouse or someone that you share a banking account with.
 Importantly, you must ensure that your guarantor understands the risks involved – if you cannot make your repayments, they would have to pay back your loan.